 2013 saw Graeme Stevenson from ‘Put Some Colour in Your Life’ TV series invite me to feature on his international television program.
 It was a wonderful opportunity to show my art to the world and inspire others to get creative with paint.
 You can view the video on my home page or click HERE.
 My artistic journey has now spanned more than 45 years and today I am still as excited about being ‘on the creative road which never ends’, as I was when I was sixteen attending my first day at art college.

 When painting I draw on my own personal experiences – spiritual, emotional and physical.
 Each piece is influenced by that experience, albeit the use of colour, texture, form, design or some other intrinsic elements.
 Whilst I work mostly in oils and acrylic, I have in more recent years introduced fibre/ textiles into my paintings which has seen the immersion of myself in what seems to be ‘endless’ possibilities of mixed media.

-Excitedly I watch as each piece evolves though the layering of paint, mediums, textiles and texture allowing the artwork its own personality and unwritten words to speak.
+I allow the painting process to take me on an exquisite journey.
+That journey may be guided by my mood or my desire to capture a moment in time, a feeling or perhaps a place I have visited.
+Moulding myself into my artwork, freeing my mind of all thoughts other than where the painting dares me to go.
+Excitedly I watch as each piece evolves through the layering of paint, mediums, textiles and texture allowing the artwork its own personality and unwritten words to speak.
 I am in love with the creative process.
 I expect the coming decade to reveal new works with strong imagery and design, drawing on my cultural, life and travel experiences to create ever-changing works of art that reflects to the viewer a sense of mystery, wonder and beauty.